seqan/raptor/doc/tutorial/02_layout/index.md

 By using multiple hash functions, you can sometimes further reduce the possibility of false positives (`--num-hash-functions`).
 We found a useful [Bloom Filter Calculator](https://hur.st/bloomfilter/) to get a calculation if it could help.
 As it is not ours, we do not guarantee its accuracy.
+To use this calculator the number of inserted elements is the number of kmers in a single bin and you should use the biggest bin to be sure.

 Each Bloom Filter has a bit vector length that, across all Bloom Filters, gives the size of the Interleaved Bloom Filter, which we can specify in the IBF case.
 Since the HIBF calculates the size of the index itself, it is no longer